systemb4/dsp/doc/PROGRESS.md

     into the art structure.
 This is the last step before having something functional but it is proving to be very difficult.
 I might attempt a quick "rewrite" of the function.

+5 April 2022: I got the first number that appears in the file into the
+    Arithmetic struct but can't seem to get the rest of the numbers in 'list.nagl' into the next nodes of the struct.
+What I need to do next is fix it so that all the numbers are included and then I need to be able to add the operator to it as well.